Ravyo/Patrika/readme.md

-"#Patrika forproviding information to students"
+"#Patrika for providing information to students"